 These excuses reveal a fundamental challenge that comes with self-awareness.

 Knowing why you do what you do doesn’t excuse your behavior.

 This is also where most training models and programs fall short – not holding people accountable for their behavior.

 Compassionate Accountability® balances valuing the human for their unique style and contribution, while also holding them accountable for self-care and self-management within community.

-We experience the same dynamic in our Leading Out of Drama programs.
+We experience the same dynamic in our Leading Out of Drama conflict management training programs.
 Our Drama Resilience Assessment identifies a person’s tendencies for drama, especially when conflict is present.
 In fact, one participant said, “There’s nowhere to hide.”

 But if we stopped there, it would be just like any other conflict styles training.
 Learning about my “style” doesn’t excuse the drama.

 That’s why it doesn’t stop there.
 Our model also includes the Compassion Cycle, a behavioral skills framework for making different choices and practicing compassionate accountability during conflict.
 Knowing your tendencies or style is step one.
 Developing the skills to engage differently is the ultimate goal.

 Styles are not get out jail free cards.